 Presenters

 Sue Barker is the director of Sue Barker Charities Law, a boutique law firm based in Wellington, specialising in charities law and public tax law.
 Since its founding in 2012, the firm has won a number of awards, including Boutique Law Firm of the Year at the New Zealand Law Awards.
-Sue is a member of Charities Services’ Sector Group and a member of the Core Reference Group for the review of the Charities Act.
-Sue is also a co-author of the text The Law and Practice of Charities in New Zealand (LexisNexis, 2013) and a contributor to a number of texts, including Charity Law: Exploring the Concept of Public Benefit (Routledge, 2022), Regulating Charities: the Inside Story (Routledge, 2017) and Governance and Regulation of Charities: International and Comparative Perspectives (Edward Elgar, forthcoming).
+Sue is recognised by the International Charity Law Network as a Charity Law Scholar.
+Sue is also a director of the Charity Law Association of Australia and New Zealand, and a co-author of the text The Law and Practice of Charities in New Zealand (LexisNexis, 2013).
 In 2019, Sue was awarded the New Zealand Law Foundation International Research Fellowship Te Karahipi Rangahau ā Taiao, to undertake research into the question “What does a world-leading framework of charities law look like?”.
-The report Focus on purpose was released in April 2022 making 70 recommendations for charities law reform in Aotearoa New Zealand.
-More information about Sue and the research can be found at www.charitieslaw.co and www.charitieslawreform.nz
+The final report from the Fellowship, entitled Focus on purpose, was released in April 2022 making 70 recommendations for charities law reform in Aotearoa New Zealand.
+More information about Sue and the research can be found at www.charitieslaw.co and www.charitieslawreform.nz.

 Ms. Pam Davidson, Barrister, Lambton Chambers